Memotech-Bill/MEMU/README.md

 The game "TOADO" on MEMU running on a Raspberry Pi Pico.
 ![MEMU on a Pico](docs/MEMU_Pico.jpg)

+## Pico SDK Version 1.2

+The code has been modified for the changes to tinyusb API, however there is an occasional panic in the USB code that has yet to be resolved.

 ## Licence

 To conform with the terms of Andy Key's original release, all the MEMU specific code is